CharlinFeng/Reflect/README.md

 #### Tips
 This frame already prepares many examples for lazy guys and it’s easy to see the result when u just use the methord Person1.Convert(),Studetn1.Parse(),Book1.Action()<br/>
+1.Reflect1: Any Type's Reflect Info <br/>
-1.Parse-Parse8: convert dictionary to model<br/>
+2.Parse-Parse8: convert dictionary to model<br/>
-2.Convert1-Convert4: convert model to dictionary<br/>
+3.Convert1-Convert4: convert model to dictionary<br/>
-3.Archiver1-Archiver3: One key archive<br/>
+4.Archiver1-Archiver3: One key archive<br/>